rladies/starter-kit/RoCur-Twitter/FAQ.md

 <img src="https://github.com/rladies/starter-kit/blob/master/logo/R-LadiesGlobal_RBG_online_LogoWithText_Horizontal.png" data-canonical-src="https://github.com/rladies/starter-kit/blob/master/logo/R-LadiesGlobal_RBG_online_LogoWithText_Horizontal.png" width="300" height="100" />

-# @WeAreRLadies: The R-Ladies RoCur

-## Top 10 FAQs
+# @WeAreRLadies: Top 10 FAQs RoCur

-1. How do I tweet switch to WeAreRLadies profile?
+## How to do I start my 1st tweet as @WeAreRLadies?

-2. How do I change profile pic?
-A week prior to your schedule, the organizer will send you an email to remind
+You can use Tweetdeck during your week as the curator.
+Once you are logged into your own twitter account, you should be able to go to tweetdeck and click the “Tweet” button at the top lefthand corner and select @WeAreRLadies as the account you are tweeting from.

-3. How to create thread via Tweet Deck
+## How to create thread via Tweet Deck
 View TweetDeck,  click to reply to the original tweet, then click on the user to switch to the WeAreRLadies users.

-4. Can I create a poll